bioFAM/MOFA2/README.md

 <!-- * [**Robustness analysis and model selection**](https://raw.githack.com/bioFAM/MOFA2/master/MOFA2/vignettes/model_selection.html) -->

 ## Web server
 We provide a [Shiny-based web server](http://www.ebi.ac.uk/shiny/mofa/) to interactively explore MOFA models.
 Note that the web server only provides basic functionalities.
 For a comprehensive analysis please use the MOFA2 R package.
+You can also download the latest version from the corresponding [github repository](https://github.com/gtca/mofaplus-shiny/)

 ## Contact
-E-mail: Ricard Argelaguet (ricard@ebi.ac.uk)
+- e-mail: Ricard Argelaguet (ricard@ebi.ac.uk)
-Slack: we have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).
+- **Slack (recommended)**: we have a Slack group where we provide quick and personalised help, [this is the link](https://join.slack.com/t/mofahelp/shared_invite/enQtMjcxNzM3OTE3NjcxLWNhZmM1MDRlMTZjZWRmYWJjMGFmMDkzNDBmMDhjYmJmMzdlYzU4Y2EzYTI1OGExNzM2MmUwMzJkZmVjNDkxNGI).